 - Additional GA Appointments or Employment.
 A GA may not hold an appointment of more than 75 percent FTE, whether as a single appointment or combination of appointments.
 International students may not hold a single GA appointment, or combination of appointments, for more than 50 percent FTE.
 GAs must consult with their graduate advisors and/or supervisors before engaging in employment outside the university to ensure that these additional commitments would not interfere with their academic progress or GA responsibilities.
 International students are not permitted to hold an appointment for more than 50 percent FTE.

-- Fellowships Held Concurrently with GA Appointments: A GA who wishes to accept a concurrent fellowship appointment may do so by petitioning the GA’s graduate studies committee and obtain written approval of the Graduate School, provided the GA appointment does not exceed 25 percent and all other conditions for holding GA and fellowship appointments are met.
+- Fellowships Held Concurrently with GA Appointments.
+A GA who wishes to accept a concurrent external (i.e., not receiving funding from the Graduate School) fellowship appointment may do so by petitioning the GA’s graduate studies committee and obtain written approval of the Graduate School, provided the GA appointment does not exceed 25 percent and all other conditions for holding GA and fellowship appointments are met.

 - Supervisor.
 A GA should be informed in writing about the name(s) of the person(s) who will oversee GA responsibilities.

 - Training.
 Most training requirements are established by units appointing graduate associates.
 The university requires that all Graduate Teaching Associates receive a baseline of preparation and ongoing support for their teaching.
-GTAs must be notified by their appointing units when they are required to attend training provided through the University Center for the Advancement of Teaching, the appointing unit, or another office.
+GTAs must be notified by their appointing units when they are required to attend training provided through the Drake Institute of Teaching and Learning, the appointing unit, or another office.
 Specific requirements apply to international students appointed as Graduate Teaching Associates.
 (See

 Section 9of the Graduate School Handbook.)